based2/KB/network/ip_filter.md

 block from any to 172.67.157.94
 # https://www.bitdefender.com/blog/labs/ai-meets-next-gen-info-stealers-in-social-media-malvertising-campaigns/
 block from any to 172.67.157.175
-# https://red.flag.domains/posts/2024-06-15/ gestionassurancemaladie[.fr] (registrar: One.com A/S)
+# https://threatfox.abuse.ch/browse/malware/win.lumma/ reptiledqowm(.)shop https://red.flag.domains/posts/2024-06-15/ gestionassurancemaladie[.fr] (registrar: One.com A/S)
 block from any to 172.67.157.203
 # https://red.flag.domains/posts/2024-05-25/ andieswimfrance[.fr] (registrar: GRANSY s.r.o.)
 block from any to 172.67.157.206